 Each School in the MAT maintains personnel files for all members of staff which include contracts of employment.
-All proposed personnel changes must be notified to HR, Schools' Business Managers and Finance Managers.
+All proposed personnel changes must be notified to the HR, Schools' Business Managers and Finance Officers.
 Head Teacher and head office staff files are maintained by the Head Office HR department.

-The Chief Executive Officer is responsible for ensuring that the Trust's pay policies are implemented.
+The Chief Executive Officer is responsible for ensuring that the Trust's pay policy is implemented.

-The Chief Executive Officer is responsible for ensuring that the statutory obligations around the Safer Recruitment Policy and procedures are administered and Head Teachers will be responsible for maintaining accurate records of all staff employed on the single central record.
+The Chief Executive Officer is responsible for ensuring that the statutory obligations around the safer recruitment policy and procedures are administered and Head Teachers will be responsible for maintaining accurate records of all staff employed on the single central record.
 The operation of these processes can be delegated to the Chief Finance and Operating Officer and Head of HR.